How do colours affect your look?

 It is the intensity or purity of the color.
 The scale is between muted/soft and bright/clear.

-Seasonal Colours
+Seasonal Colors

 Seasional Color Analysis is the most widely used colour analysis.
 Seasonal colors are hues that mirror the shades seen in the four seasons of nature.